-In probability theory and statistics, the binomial distribution is the discrete probability distribution which gives only two possible results in an experiment, either Success or Failure.
+In probability theory and statistics, the binomial distribution is the discrete probability distribution that gives only two possible results in an experiment, either Success or Failure.
 For example, if we toss a coin, there could be only two possible outcomes: heads or tails, and if any test is taken, then there could be only two results: pass or fail.
 This distribution is also called a binomial probability distribution.

 There are two parameters n and p used here in a binomial distribution.
 The variable ‘n’ states the number of times the experiment runs and the variable ‘p’ tells the probability of any one outcome.
 Suppose a die is thrown randomly 10 times, then the probability of getting 2 for anyone throw is ⅙.
 When you throw the dice 10 times, you have a binomial distribution of n = 10 and p = ⅙.
+Learn the formula to calculate the two outcome distribution among multiple experiments along with solved examples here in this article.

 Binomial Probability Distribution